Jarmos-san/hugo-blog/content/posts/google-serverless-infrastructure-what-are-the-differences.md

 ### Cloud Functions

-Unlike it's cousins, Google provides Cloud Functions on a Functions-as-a-Service (FaaS) basis.
-To elaborate on it further, Cloud Function are supposed to be used as glue-code.
-Using Cloud Functions, the developers can connect and/or extend existing GCP or third-party services.
-As is the case with most serverless infrastructure, you needn't manage the backend resources yourself.
-GCP will scale up resource requirements up or down as required by the application(s).
+GCP provides Cloud Functions on a "_Functions-as-a-Service_", as in modular pieces of code which are executed in response to certain events.
+So, if you're building an application based on a microservice architecture, this is the best option your money could buy.

+And as is the case with most serverless infrastucture, Cloud Fundtions provides certain similara benefits as well.
+For example, increased development velocty, built-in scalability, hence the developer needn't worry about server maintenance.

+Besides, Cloud Functions can be a less burden on your wallet as well.
+Since, Cloud Functions are priced based on how long the functions run, the number of times they're invoked & the extra resources provisioned for the functions.

+The only drawback of using Cloud Functions though, is testing them.
+Since, you're obligated to "upload" you functions to GCP, it's hard to ensure quality of your functions.
+Thus, without a robust CI/CD pipeline to test & ensure quality of the functions, if your code breaks, things will go south faster than a Bugatti Veron.

-You can find more information at: https://cloud.google.com/functions & the next section touches on specific use cases of Cloud Functions.
+That said, you can find more information on Cloud Functions on it's official page at: [cloud.google.com/functions](https://cloud.google.com/functions).

-## Which Serverless Service to Use & When
+## Which Service Should You Use

+And now for the question

 ## Final Words